Cumberland Valley Nursing & Rehabilitation Center

 Who is the owner of Cumberland Valley Nursing & Rehabilitation Center?

-The legal owner and operator of Cumberland Valley Nursing & Rehabilitation Center is Cumberland Ky Opco, Llc.
+Cumberland Valley Nursing & Rehabilitation Center is legally operated by Cumberland Ky Opco, LLC, and administered by Leslie Smith.

 Is Cumberland Valley Nursing & Rehabilitation Center in a walkable area?